 For more information about how you can get on the Weeping Tile Disconnection Authorized Contractors list, please contact firstname.lastname@example.org or call 311.

 Apply to the program

-- Download both the Enhanced Basement Flooding Prevention Subsidy Program application (PDF file) and the Enhanced Basement Flooding Prevention Subsidy Program waiver (PDF file) forms, or pick them up at the Halton Regional Centre.
+- Download the Enhanced Basement Flooding Prevention Subsidy Program application form (PDF file) and the Enhanced Basement Flooding Prevention Subsidy Program waiver form (PDF file) for the Enhanced Basement Flooding Prevention Subsidy Program.

-- Follow additional steps pertinent to each different subsidy program (listed below).
+- Follow additional steps pertinent to each different subsidy program.

 Halton will cover 100% of the costs to disconnect weeping tiles and install a sump pump system, up to a maximum of $5,000.
 To be eligible, the work must include disconnecting the weeping tiles from the sanitary sewer system, and residents must use a contractor from our list of authorized contractors.